bsenst/streamlit-llm/README.md

 ## Architecture

-Streamlit caching
+* Streamlit caching
-Prompt chaining with LangChain
+* Prompting with LangChain
+* LLM backend with Clarifai

 ## Run the app